MeshGeometry/IOGRAM_Docs/getting-started-with-iogram.md

 Iogram \(and its documentation!\) is a work in progress, so stay tuned for updates.
 In the meantime, check out these other resources to get started.

-* Online[component documentatio](https://meshgeometry.github.io)n giving you a list of all available Iogram components
+* Online [component documentatio](https://meshgeometry.github.io)n giving you a list of all available Iogram components

-* a[tutorial video](https://www.youtube.com/watch?v=SmOYs8_60Rg&feature=youtu.be)if you'd prefer to see Iogram in real-time.
+* a [tutorial video](https://www.youtube.com/watch?v=SmOYs8_60Rg&feature=youtu.be)if you'd prefer to see Iogram in real-time.